 |UTC||Nepal Standard Time|

 The Permissions tab is where you can set a user's level of access.
-You can choose from a list of preset Templates or you can use the User Permissions section to assign custom permissions.
+You can choose from a list of preset templates or use the User Permissions section to assign custom permissions.

-- Templates: Templates allows to quickly set user settings and permissions by choosing a preset.
+- Templates: Templates allow to set user settings and permissions by choosing a preset quickly.
 Individual settings can still be modified.

 - Advanced Scheduler: This user can schedule and maintain data in all scenarios.